DanielOPerez/Ray-Tracing---VTI/README.md

-This repository contains a ray tracing code for layered media with VTI anisotropy.
+This repository contains ray tracing codes for layered media with VTI anisotropy.